renew_params <- FALSE

 We can use a logarithmic scale for the x-axis if desired:

-dmcmc |> autoplot(log_x = TRUE, n_curves = 50)
+dmcmc |> autoplot(show_quantiles = FALSE, log_x = TRUE, n_curves = 100)

-We can graph the median, 10%, and 90% quantiles of the model using the graph.curve.params()
+We can add the median, 10%, and 90% quantiles of the model:

 Simulate cross-sectional data